Ayesha-AK1440/HematoVision-Advanced-Blood-Cell-Classification-Using-Transfer-Learning/README.md

-# 🔬 HematoVision: Advanced Blood Cell Classification
+# 🔬 HematoVision: Advanced Blood Cell Classification Using Transfer Learning
 # https://685b670f38b414e5037b933a--zingy-mooncake-e9ae3d.netlify.app/
 # ✨ Project Overview
 HematoVision is an innovative AI-powered web application designed for the precise and efficient classification of blood cells.
 Leveraging advanced deep learning techniques, particularly transfer learning, this project aims to assist pathologists and healthcare professionals in rapid diagnostics and research by automatically identifying different types of blood cells from uploaded images.